Text Link

 Bulimia nervosa (BN) and anorexia nervosa (AN) are two of the most well-known eating disorders, but many people may not be aware of just what those conditions entail, or the many ways they’re alike and different.

 The main difference between BN and AN are the disordered eating patterns through which the conditions are expressed.
-People with anorexia nervosa exhibit restrictive eating behavior.
-People with bulimia nervosa experience cycles of binging and and then purging behaviors.
+People with anorexia nervosa generally exhibit more restrictive eating behaviors, while people with bulimia nervosa experience cycles of binging and purging, though some forms of AN also present this way.

 Last updated on